ljsinclair/featurebase-docs/README.md

 ### Docker Setup

-There is a `Dockerfile` and `docker-compose.yml` which can be amended if you are getting warning messages related to version incompatibilities.
+There is a `Dockerfile` and `docker-compose.yml` if you run into an issue please create an issue or ticket with the warning messages or errors seen.

 To spin up the container/build process: